-Changes in land use (e.g., transition to irrigated cropland), which are not considered in this study nor in the ISI-MIP Fast-Track results, also alter the regional water flux between the land and the atmosphere (Gordon et al., 2005).
-However, such anthropogenic effects are highly dependent on future socio-economic scenarios, which still contain large uncertainties.
-If future changes in land use are large, we cannot neglect the feedback process from the land to the atmosphere, and the validity of offline simulation (i.e., GHMs able to run separately with GCMs), mosphere, and the validity of offline simulation (i.e., GHMs able to run separately with GC. which is frequently used in climate impact studies, might become limited.
+Changes in land use (e.g., transition to irrigated cropland), which are not considered in this study nor in the ISI-MIP

+Fast Track results, also alter the regional water flux between the land and the atmosphere (Gordon et al., 2005).
+However, such anthropogenic effects are highly dependent on future socioeconomic scenarios, which still contain large uncertainties.
+If future changes in land use are large, we cannot neglect the feedback process from the land to the atmosphere, and the validity of offline simulation (i.e., GHMs able to run separately with GCMs), which is frequently used in climate impact studies, might become limited.